Picky Eaters, Part 6 – Engage Them!

 Photo credit Stephanie @stephaniesfamilykitchen

-We’ve made it to the next tip for getting our picky eaters (and all kids) eating more veggies.
+So families, we’ve made it to the next tip for getting our picky eaters (and all kids) eating more veggies...

 Let ‘em Pick!